Sarajevo is an interesting mixture of east and west, old and new.

 Due to the small center, the airport shuttle is the only transportation issue that needs to be taken care of when traveling to Sarajevo.

 Where to stay in Sarajevo

-Sarajevo is a mountainous town in a valley with a small flat section at the bottom, which is also where all of the pictures on the map were taken.
+Sarajevo is a mountainous town in a valley with a small flat section at the bottom.
 The ground begins to rise sharply just north of the flat section, as is also the case south of the river.